Topic 02: Computational Literacy, Command Line, and Version Control

 Branches can be used to:

-branch and do a new commit and keep working in the dev
+dev, and switch to the new branch.main branch, create a new one bugs, and list themdev branch.version.txt filedev branch and do a new commit and keep working in the dev branch.git checkout dev

 echo "new text" >> file.txt